 2) If you are paying too much in child support, a lawyer can demand a hearing to reduce the child support obligation based upon a change in circumstances (losing a job, earning less due to the economy, etc.).
 It is important to note that if a change of circumstances occur, the payor should immediately request by Motion a reduction in the support amount.
 The referee or Judge will only go back to the date that the Motion was filed in considering the reduction; it will not result in a reduction in the amount of the arrearage.
 However, the parent of the custodial parent to whom support is owed can elect to waive the arrearage of money that he or she is owed.
 This does not apply to money that is owed to the State for welfare or any other benefit paid by or on behalf of the government.

 3) If your overnight parenting time is increased, your child support obligation will decrease.
-Naturally, if you obtain custody the child support obligation ceases, and the other parent could become responsible to pay child support.
+Naturally, if you obtain physical custody through a court order the child support obligation ceases (not the arrearages, however), and the other parent could become responsible to pay child support.
 Child support is determined through the Michigan Child Support Guidelines.
 The guidelines take into consideration the custodial parent's income, the non custodial parent's income, the number of child the non custodial parent supports, and the number of overnights that the parents have with the minor child(ren).

 4) A lawyer can seek to have the payment amount on the arrearage reduced so that the payments are more managable.